AbsaOSS/pramen/README.md

     # SQL queries that do not start with "SELECT".
     use.jdbc.native = false

-    # Consider the pipeline as failed if at least one table has no data at the scheduled time.
+    # Consider the pipeline as failed if at least one table has no data at the scheduled time (new or late).
     # Useful for auto-retrying ingestion pipelines.
     fail.if.no.data = false

+    # If true, fails the pipeline is there is no data for jobs trying to catch late data
+    fail.if.no.late.data = false

+    # If true, fails the pipeline is there is no data for jobs checking new data as expected
+    fail.if.no.new.data = false

     # One of: auto (default), always, never
     # - When 'auto', an identifier will be quoted if it contains invalid characters.
 This includes any characters